-7 Tips for Property Managers to Improve Resident Communication
+Automated Text/Email Etiquette Tips for Property Managers

-Equipping community spaces with recreational equipment such as a ping pong or pool table where people can step away from their stress is a win as well.
+Equipping community spaces with recreational equipment such as a ping pong or pool table where people can step away from their stress is also a win.
 A shower and exercise equipment are strong selling points, too.
 Some coworking spaces even have nap rooms for workers who need that 15-minute power break to jumpstart their productivity.
-And finally, make sure that you have a strong suite of work-related amenities, too, such as chargers, projectors, whiteboards, etc.
+And finally, make sure that you have a robust suite of work-related amenities, too, such as chargers, projectors, whiteboards, etc.

 For maximum mailroom efficiency, not to mention happier clients, upgrade to package receiving software.
-This doesn’t have to be difficult.
-In fact, there’s an app for that!
+This doesn’t have to be complicated.
+There’s an app for that!
 Rather than dealing with error-prone, handheld scanners, switch to a mailroom app that can be deployed from a smartphone or laptop computer.
-In seconds, you can scan incoming package labels, log the data, and send instant notifications with photos to package recipients.
-The software will do the heavy lifting for you, organizing the data, tracking recipients’ delivery preferences, reminding recipients to pick up packages after a specified period of time and more.
+You can scan incoming package labels, log the data, and send instant notifications with photos to package recipients in seconds.
+The software will do the heavy lifting for you, organizing the data, tracking recipients’ delivery preferences, reminding recipients to pick up packages after a specified period, and more.

 Task your community manager with hosting regular functions to allow people to come together.
 Consider these ideas:

-Community speakers.
+• Book club Community speakers.
 Bring in respected people from different walks of life to share their secrets of success.

-9 - Free trial.
 Consider offering a free trial to prospective clients to remove entry barriers.
 They may be gun shy about signing a contract, so let them try it without a commitment and wow them!

+These are some of the ideas for coworking space that can get you started.
 The business is coming—just make sure that you’re prepared to get your share of it by preparing now to offer amenities and services that go above and beyond for prospective clients.